Online shopping experience for 3D printed body parts

 After confirming 3D printing as a technology to reimagine, I researched current processes in the 3D printing & 3D bioprinting field to have a better understanding of current scientific facts.
 A key takeaway is a three-step process, regardless of what is printed.

 - Post-bioprint (chemical stimulations)

-Inspired by Neri Oxman’s research on Material Ecology, I selected 3D-printed clothes to consider their impact on our future.
+Inspired by Neri Oxman’s research on Material Ecology, I selected 3D printed clothes.
 According to Oxman, Material Ecology is “a design philosophy, research area, and scientific approach that explores, informs, and expresses interrelationships between the built, the grown, and the augmented.”
-To better imagine this alternative future, created a list of probing questions:
+I created a list of probing questions to better imagine this alternative future:

 - What is the future of fashion in a world where climate change is impacting the materials we can use?